Spain map collection

 Spain Regional Map

 Autonomous communities are the first-level administrative units in Spain that are divided geographically and administratively.
 Currently, there are 17 autonomous communities in Spain.
-But there are also 2 African autonomous cities that account for Ceuta and Melilla.
+But 2 African autonomous cities account for Ceuta and Melilla.
 Next, provinces are the second-level administrative units in Spain, followed by municipalities.